-The Search Results screen that displays next as pictured below lists the first 5 testimony results of the 61 results found.
-Each of the results displays a small photo of the interviewee, the Name of the interviewee, the Language of the interview, the Video availability status of the interview, the Experience group of the interviewee, and indexing terms that match the search terms you entered in the order they were entered.
+The Search Results screen that displays next as pictured below lists the first 5 testimony results of the 69 results found.
+Each of the results displays a small photo of the interviewee, the Name of the interviewee, the Language of the interview, the Transcript and/or Video availability status of the interview, the Experience group of the interviewee, the Collection holder and indexing terms that match the search terms you entered in the order they were entered.

-On this page you also have the option to further refine your search by using the Video Viewable Now, Collection, Language, Gender, Experience Group, and Projects Filter.
+On this page you also have the option to further refine your search by using the Transcript Available, Collection, Language, Gender, Experience Group, and Projects Filter.
 For this example, limiting the search is not necessary.
 For a full discussion of these filters, see the Filtering Search Results section on page 11.

-Video Availability Status
+Video and Transcript Availability Status